 However, while EMTs cannot be sued individually, ambulance services, fire departments and other rescue organizations be targeted in a Wisconsin wrongful death lawsuit.
 An ambulance service is responsible for making sure that all volunteers are properly trained and that any trainees are supervised.
 An ambulance service also has a duty to keep the ambulance ready for an emergency.
 This means that after returning from an emergency call, supplies should be replenished, oxygen tanks should be refilled, and the AED should be charged.
 The ambulance should not be sent out until it is ready for new patients.

 Families who lose a loved one because of EMT negligence or ambulance malpractice may file a Wisconsin wrongful death claim against the ambulance company.
 They may seek damages for medical bills, funeral expenses, loss of income, and loss of support and companionship.

-For more information about Wisconsin ambulance malpractice lawsuits, please contact the Madison personal injury attorneys at Hupy and Abraham at 888-277-4879.
+For more information about Wisconsin ambulance lawsuits, please contact the Wisconsin personal injury attorneys at Hupy and Abraham at 1-800-800-5678.